Home » Articles » Use Caution When Tackling Home Improvement Projects

 Use Caution When Tackling Home Improvement Projects

-With the recent pandemic, many are still taking advantage of the stay-at-home-time to complete home and yard projects.
+Many people take advantage of their weekends or time off from to work to complete home improvement projects.
+While it's fun to see the finished products, safety must come first.
 Foot and ankle surgeons urge homeowners to take appropriate precautions to keep your feet and ankles safe on any project by wearing proper foot gear.

 Amber Shane, DPM, FACFAS, an Orlando-area foot and ankle surgeon and Fellow Member of the American College of Foot and Ankle Surgeons, sees many patients coming in with foot and ankle injuries from home improvement projects gone wrong.
 “Feet may be the last thing people think about while working on home-improvement projects, but we see so many different types of foot and ankle injuries in our office – many of which can be avoided with proper shoe wear and extra caution,” Dr. Shane says.Woman working on a home improvement project.